cld39518/GunViolence/README.md

 **Why is this Important?**

 This is important because it allows us to see the magnitude of the effect that gun violence has on the different states.
 It allows us to see just how much of a problem gun violence is in the United States and it can help raise awareness of the issue.
 Another reason for its importance is for the sake of safety.
 By seeing our chart it is possible to see what are the safest states and what are the most violent.
-You can see where it which states are the safest to travel to or the safest to move to.
+You can see which states are the safest to travel to or the safest to move to.

 **Question Two:**